Henry Schein: History

 In 2018, the FTC accused Benco Dental, Patterson Companies, and Henry Schein of violating antitrust laws.
-In October 2019, the FTC’s Chief Administrative Law Judge dismissed the claims against Henry Schein while finding that Benco and Patterson violated U.S. antitrust laws.
+In October 2019, the FTC's Chief Administrative Law Judge dismissed the claims against Henry Schein while finding that Benco and Patterson violated U.S. antitrust laws.

 In February 2019, Henry Schein spun off the company's animal health business and merged it with Vets First Choice to form a new company.
 The new company is established as Covetrus.

 Henry Schein Inc. was one of the six main defendants in lawsuits with state and local governments of the opioid epidemic in the United States.
 The company was dismissed as a defendant in October 2019 in the bellwether Summit County, Ohio litigation.

 In July 2022, Henry Schein acquired Condor Dental, a dental distribution company.

 In April 2023, Henry Schein acquired Biotech Dental, a provider of dental implants, clear aligners, and digital dental software, based in Salon-de-Provence, France.

 In July 2023, Henry Schein acquired S.I.N Implant System, a major provider of dental implants in Brazil.

-On October 14 2023, Henry Schein reported a major hack into its core systems, which included investor information, and payroll data - amounting to 35 Terabytes of data being exfiltrated from the company.
+On October 14, 2023, Henry Schein reported a major hack into its core systems, which included investor information, and payroll data - amounting to 35 Terabytes of data being exfiltrated from the company.
 This resulted in its applications and e-commerce site being unavailable for several days.

-In July 2025, Henry Schein announced that Stanley Bergman would be stepping down as CEO at the end of 2025, however he will continue to serve as Chairman of the Board.
+In July 2025, Henry Schein announced that Stanley Bergman would be stepping down as CEO at the end of 2025, however he will continue to serve as chairman of the board.
+In January 2026 the company announced Bergman's successor as Frederick Lowery, Executive Vice President and President, Laboratory Products and BioProduction at Thermo Fisher Scientific.

+In 2025, Henry Schein ranked 333rd by revenue on the Fortune 500 list and 34th within the healthcare sector.